-As Chief Deputy Clerk of Courts for Montgomery County, Commissioner Joseph was responsible for helping manage a staff of 125 and an annual operating budget of over $7 million.
-While serving as Legislative Assistant to U.S. Congressman Tony Hall, he worked to ensure Dayton was well-represented in Congress, and gained valuable experience helping to create thoughtful legislation and guide it through the House of Representatives and into law.
+Prior to his election to the Commission, Commissioner Joseph served as Chief Deputy Clerk of Courts for Montgomery County, and was responsible for helping manage a staff of 125 and an annual operating budget of over $7 million.
+Earlier in his career, while serving as Legislative Assistant to U.S. Congressman Tony Hall, he worked to ensure that Dayton was well-represented in Congress, and gained valuable experience helping to create thoughtful legislation and guiding it through the House of Representatives and into law.

 Commissioner Joseph has experience in education and in the private sector.
 He worked at the University of Dayton on education and business projects designed to reinforce the peace in, and strengthen the economy of Bosnia and Herzegovina.
 He also served as a project coordinator for a non-profit group working to reduce the rates of predatory lending and bring homeownership opportunities to people who might not normally have them.
-He has worked as a consultant to NASA in the field of technology management and strategic planning, and is currently employed by Serco Inc. as a logistics program manager at Wright-Patterson AFB.
+He worked as a consultant to NASA in the field of technology management and strategic planning, and also managed a program that improved cost, quality, and schedule of the depot maintenance of US Air Force aircraft.
+He is currently employed by Sierra Nevada Corporation (SNC) as a Senior Logistics Engineer.

-Commissioner Joseph has been very active in the community, volunteering for a number of non-profit organizations, including serving on the Boards of the Mother Brunner Literacy Center and the Dayton Sister Cities Committee.
-He also serves on the Miami Valley Regional Planning Commission.
-He served seven years as President of the Board of Directors of the House of Bread, and also has been proud to serve on the Southeast Priority Board, the Board of Directors of the National Conference for Community and Justice, Film Dayton, the Neighborhood Schools Centers Oversight Council, and the Board of the Miami Valley Fair Housing Center, among others.
+Commissioner Joseph is an active member of the Dayton community, serving on the Boards of the Dayton Sister Cities Committee, and the Miami Valley Regional Planning Commission.
+He coaches youth baseball, basketball and soccer.
+He served seven years as President of the Board of Directors of the House of Bread, and also proudly served on the Southeast Priority Board, the Board of Directors of the National Conference for Community and Justice, Film Dayton, the Neighborhood Schools Centers Oversight Council, the Mother Brunner Literacy Center, and the Board of the Miami Valley Fair Housing Center.
 A graduate of Carroll High School and the University of Dayton, Commissioner Joseph earned a Master's Degree from George Washington University in Washington, DC.
 Commissioner Joseph is married with two children.

 Commissioner Jeffrey J. Mims, Jr. joined the Commission in January of 2014 with a distinguished history in public service.